Swapnil-ingle/Swapnil-ingle.github.io/writing-with-integrity.md

 ###### Lessons in being an elite writer

-This is a transcript from one of the lessons in a writing course I'm taking on Udemy.
+This is a transcript from one of the lessons in a writing course on Udemy.

 Having had the same condition that is being discussed here, I'm writing this as a blog to share the message with fellow people.
 Hopefully, helping them see their own biases.